f3d-app/f3d/doc/user/COMMANDS.md

 `reset option.name`: A command to reset a libf3d option to its default values, eg: `reset render.background.blur.coc`.

+`clear`: A command to clear ImGui console.
+No argument.

 `print option.name`: A command to print the value of an libf3d option, eg: `print scene.up.direction`.

 `cycle_animation`:  A specific command to cycle `scene.animation.index` option using model information, No argument.